 The hardware of Industry 4.0 includes Factory 4.0 components known as Machinery 4.0, which largely includes:

 - Major activities for successful sustenance of Industry 4.0

 - Advanced Manufacturing Systems (CNC and DNC)

 - Industrial mobile devices (platform), Automated Guided Vehicles

 Why Machinery 4.0 in India?

-Digitalization is not the possibility anymore – it is the necessity.
-The drastic change in the manufacturing technology and adaptation of the Smart Manufacturing strategies by major players in the industry exert a heavy pressure on the MSMEs to upgrade to the latest version.
-It is feared that loss of millions of jobs is imminent, as it has happened in the developed countries.
+Digitalization is not a possibility anymore – it is a necessity.
+The drastic change in the manufacturing technology and adaptation of the Smart Manufacturing strategies by major players in the industry exerts heavy pressure on the MSMEs to upgrade to the latest version.
+It is feared that the loss of millions of jobs is imminent, as has happened in developed countries.
 Owing to the lower quality manufactured by outdated technologies, the economic strife could further exacerbate due to the plummeting demand for the products.
-This in turn could bring certain loss of capital and sully the goodwill of various brands in the market.
+This in turn could bring a certain loss of capital and sully the goodwill of various brands in the market.
 This brings the call for digitization, specifically in the developing countries like India, when we are talking about ‘Atmnirbhar Bharat’.
 Machinery 4.0 would help to fulfill the market demand and quality requirements and to counter the expensive imports from the neighboring countries.
-Initial investment might seem somewhat higher, but this can be early recovered by building the confidence in the consumers while delivering the niche products and services.
+The initial investment might seem somewhat higher, but this can be early recovered by building the confidence in the consumers while delivering the niche products and services.
 The technical know-how gap between the developed countries and India would also be narrowed, strengthening the manpower in our nation.